wing5wong/artisan-whs-static/source/_events/2021-07-25_year-12-prizegiving.md

 date: 2021-11-16T20:30:38.441Z
 ---
 YEAR 12 PRIZEGIVING will be held in our School Hall on Wednesday 17 November, starting at 1.30pm.
-Year 12 students are expected to attend.
+All Year 12 students are expected to attend.
 This ceremony should finish at approximately 3.00pm.

 Sadly, due to Covid restrictions parents will be unable to attend any of these prizegivings, but it will be live streamed.